Prisoners of the Sun (video game)

 Prisoners of the Sun (Tintin: Le Temple du Soleil, Tintin: El Templo del Sol) is a video game based on The Seven Crystal Balls and Prisoners of the Sun from the series The Adventures of Tintin, the comics series by Belgian cartoonist Hergé.
-It was released for the SNES, Windows, Game Boy by late 1997 and for the Game Boy Color in 2000.
+It was released for the SNES, Windows, Game Boy by 1997 and for the Game Boy Color in 2000.